FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 Use the following api:
 https://content-cloudshell.googleapis.com/v1/users/me/environments/default:start

 Add the header **Authorization**.
 It should has value Bearer value-of-the-access-token.
-The json is the following:
+The json request is the following:
 ```
 {
   "accessToken": "access-token-value",